 The Infinity 102 is, as the name implies, a 102mm (4”) f/6 achromatic refractor.
 With a focal ratio of f/6, you’d probably expect there to be some chromatic aberration and indeed you’d be right.
-Purple or greenish halos are present on the Moon, planets and stars above around third magnitude.
-Jupiter’s cloud belts are visible but not the highest in contrast, and the Cassini Division in Saturn’s rings – normally easy in a 4” refractor under good conditions – is hard to see at all, even under good seeing conditions.
-The views are acceptable for a fast refractor, but not great.
+Purple or greenish halos are present on the Moon, planets, and stars above around third magnitude.
+However, the views are surprisingly sharp – I previously thought this scope was terrible on bright targets based on the sample I’d used in the past, but a recent evening with a friend’s unit has proven me wrong.

 The scope’s dew shield is hard plastic and isn’t darkened very well.
 Sanding the interior with rough sandpaper and spray-painting it with an additional coat of flat black will greatly improve image contrast.
 The edges of the objective lens aren’t blackened at all, but if you’re confident enough to dismantle the lens cell you can blacken them with a Sharpie marker – this will also greatly improve contrast.

-The focuser on the Infinity 102 is a 2” rack-and-pinion, made mostly of metal.
-While it is indeed sturdy enough to hold 2” eyepieces and doesn’t vignette or anything, using this configuration will present you with some unrelated troubles which will be discussed in the mount section.
+The focuser on the Infinity 102 is a 2” rack-and-pinion unit, made mostly out of metal.
+While it is indeed sturdy enough to hold 2” eyepieces and doesn’t vignette, the scope cannot balance properly in this configuration which makes this feature rather irrelevant.

 Lastly, the Infinity 102 includes a plastic, battery-powered red-dot finder/reflex sight.
 I don’t like red dot finders for manual telescopes as it is hard to locate deep-sky objects with them, but the wide field of view with the Infinity at low power makes this somewhat less of a problem.